 What are principals saying about coaching?

-In his book, It’s Lonely in the Middle: A Call for Peer Coaching of Principals in the Age of School Reform, Dr. Hausner conducted a nationwide survey of current and former principals who had either served as a coach or received coaching themselves.
+In his book, The Principal Coaching Model: How to Plan, Design, and Implement a Successful Program, Dr. Hausner conducted a nationwide survey of current and former principals who had either served as a coach or received coaching themselves.
 Participants were asked about the benefits they received from participating in a coaching relationship.
 A qualitative analysis of nearly 1,000 participant responses surfaced key findings:

 - Interacting with an experienced coach who provided practical strategies and suggestions helped leaders navigate the day-to-day challenges of the principalship.

 - Leaders benefited most from the relationship when guided by an experienced coach who had served as a principal.